You might have often found yourself in many situations where you needed to stand up for yourself.

 Then, wait for all the right things to happen.

 Also, going through some stand up for yourself quotes would also be highly beneficial.

 10 Solid Stand Up For Yourself Quotes

 You can discover more quotes here.

-So, I want you to get it straight that standing up for yourself doesn’t at all mean that you have to behave like a rude tyrant.
+So, I want you to get it straight that standing up for yourself doesn’t mean that you have to behave like a rude tyrant.

 Aggressive is not what is being discussed over here.